mathieuprog/fluent-graphql/README.md

 ### Simulate slower network requests

 When developing and running the app in localhost, requests execute nearly instantly.
-In order to simulate a network delay (eg to have the UI behave closer to its behavior in production, to simulate poor network conditions, to have a better glance at spinners, etc.) you may call the static function `simulateNetworkDelay(min, max)`:
+In order to simulate a network delay (eg to have the UI behave closer to its behavior in production, to simulate poor network conditions, to have a better glance at spinners, etc.) you may call the static function `simulateNetworkDelayGlobally(min, max)`:

 ```javascript
 Document.simulateNetworkDelayGlobally(1000, 3000);